raphael-group/LAML/README.md

 There are four output files:

 1. `<output_prefix>_trees.nwk`: the output tree with time-resolved branch lengths
-2. `<output_prefix>_params.txt`: this file reports the dropout rate, silencing rate, and negative log likelihood.
+2. `<output_prefix>_params.txt`: this file reports the dropout rate, silencing rate, and negative log-likelihood.
 3. `<output_prefix>_annotations.txt`: this file contains the inferred maximum likelihood sequences for all internal nodes and leaf nodes, with possible characters and associated probabilities for sites with more than one possibility.
 4. `<output_prefix>.log`: everything LAML writes to the stdout terminal will also be automatically saved to this logfile.